At Laurel House, we provide face-to-face and online counselling to adults and children affected by sexual assault.

 - child abuse or neglect

 Laurel House staff will ask you for your personal details.
 Notes will be kept throughout your counselling and you have the right to see them upon request.
-We are required to keep statistical information for our funding body, the Department of Health and Human Services, however no identifying information will be passed on, only numerical data.
+We are required to keep statistical information for our funding body, the Department of Communities, however no identifying information will be passed on, only numerical data.

 You may request to have a copy of your file.